 In response to the unyielding, reckless love God has for each and all of us, let us love & see one another as God loves & sees us!

 Chris was born and raised in NJ, but moved around a lot as a kid.
-After studying Political Science & Business at Penn State, then moving to Venezuela, he returned to NYC to work in logistics & distribution.
-He began his faith journey in his late 20s at a conservative Evangelical church and was eventually hired on staff to plant a church.
-Realizing the limits of conservative Evangelicalism, but feeling called to full-time ministry, he & Jill moved to LA so he could complete a Masters in Divinity.
-There he completed his studies, got ordained in the PCUSA and accepted an invitation back to NYC to gather a progressive church for the next generation.
+He lived in Venezeula after graduating from Penn State, then eventually returned to NYC to work with a logistics firm.
+His faith journey began unexpectedly in his late 20s at a conservative Evangelical church, and was hired by that church a few years later.
+Feeling the call to full-time ministry but realizing the limits & exclusion of his current context, he & Jill moved to LA to study divinity.
+There he completed his MDiv, got ordained in the PCUSA & accepted an invitation back to NYC to gather a progressive church for the next generation.
 His upbringing is one of contrasts: grew up financially insecure but in an affluent town; half-Venezuelan but white passing; raised by strong women but without a dad.
-This history has made him particularly sensitive to how power moves in our culture: racism, economic inequality, ableism, whiteness, etc. This history has also turned his heart towards the marginalized, left out and left behind.
-He's gathering CG to assure all have access to God's banquet table & all know they're part of God's family.
+This history has made him particularly sensitive to how unhealthy powers affect cultures: racism, sexism, heteronormativity, economic inequality, ableism, whiteness, etc. His life has shaped his heart towards the marginalized, left out & left behind, and he's launching CG to assure all have access to God's banquet table & all know they're part of God's family.

 Born and raised in Michigan, Chris came to Colombia for undergrad and ended up sticking around!
 For the last 15 years he's called the city home, and he currently serves as Chief Investment Officer at a bank.
 CG knows Chris for his passion to include and his heart for discipleship.
 He joined leadership excited to plant grow a progressive church that centers itself in the Jesus tradition, finds unity in its diversity, and takes seriously its commitment to include others.